Duo can be easily added to any Unix system to protect remote (SSH) logins with the addition of a simple login_duo

 To download the packages, you'll need Duo's GPG key.
 The GPG key verifies the Duo Unix package for currently supported OS distributions and versions.

 We updated the Duo GPG key for packages on supported distros on May 18, 2020.
-If you installed Duo before May 2020, use these commands to update the GPG key before the next time you install or upgrade Duo Unix.
+If you installed Duo Unix from packages before May 2020, be sure to update your previously imported GPG key using command for your distro the before the next time you install or upgrade Duo Unix.

 The current Duo GPG key expires in May 2030.